-Courses can focus primarily on computer and information sciences, often with a focus on issues like collecting forensic evidence in prosecution of cybercrime or maintenance of network security.
-Common courses in a cybersecurity college degree program can include:
+Courses emphasize computer and information sciences, often with a focus on issues like collecting forensic evidence in prosecution of cybercrime or maintenance of network security.
+Common courses in a cybersecurity college degree program include:

 - Computer forensics